Sterntaylor/passwordgen/README.md

 # Password Generator Finished Code

-Application is for password generating, has the capability to generate a password from the following guidelines.
+Application is for password generating, has the capability to generate a password from the following guidelines.<br/>
 -From 8 to 128 characters long
 -Include/exclude Lowercase
 -Include/exclude Uppercase